MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 Possible things to talk about: search, push notifications, advertising.

-==
+---

-## Me: How to design a DRM system.
+Me: How to design a DRM system.

 Entities:
-	- there are media files M1....Mn that are being sold, more exactly access to the file is being sold.
+* there are media files M1....Mn that are being sold, more exactly access to the file is being sold.

-	- an owner of a device Di can purchase access rights for a media item Mj.
+* an owner of a device Di can purchase access rights for a media item Mj.

-	- only the device of the client can access the purchased media item There are devices d1... dn.
+* only the device of the client can access the purchased media item There are devices d1... dn.

-	- the purchased media item also defines usage scenaroi for the item (for example ebook has verbs like 'can print', 'can copy', etc).
+* the purchased media item also defines usage scenaroi for the item (for example ebook has verbs like 'can print', 'can copy', etc).

-	- there is a content server that prepares a media items upon purchase so that it can only be viewed per device.
+* there is a content server that prepares a media items upon purchase so that it can only be viewed per device.
----

-DRM system:
+Features of DRM system:

-Features:

-- Main principle: the system specifies how media items can be used and who can use them.
+* Main principle: the system specifies how media items can be used and who can use them.
-- Examples: DRM service for books (can print, can copy, can display); distributed book can only be viewed on a specific book viewer device.
+* Examples: DRM service for books (can print, can copy, can display); distributed book can only be viewed on a specific book viewer device.
-- access restriction is usually achieved by encrypting the content, so that it can't be used without decryption key, where only the specific customer device has the means to decrypt the content.
+* access restriction is usually achieved by encrypting the content, so that it cant be used without decryption key, where only the specific customer device has the means to decrypt the content.